nikkitissen/airbnb_30daysrule/README.md

 ## Repository overview
 There are three folders (data, gen/output, and src), a .gitignore file, a makefile, a Rproj file, and a README.md file.
 The README.md file are reading right now.
-- In the data folder ...
+- In the data folder you can find the necessary dataset after you download the data.
 - In the gen/output folder you can find the results.
 - In the src folder, you can find the codes used for the downloading, preperation, analysis and making graphs of the dataset.
 - The makefile includes code that can be run in the commans prompt/terminal by typing "make".